Brvenica, North Macedonia

 Brvenica is a village in the municipality of Brvenica, North Macedonia.
 It is the seat of the Brvenica Municipality.

 History

 Brvenica is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
 The village had a total of 100 Christian households, three bachelors and three widows.

-In statistics gathered by Vasil Kanchov in 1900, the village of Brvenica was inhabited by 105 Christian Bulgarians.
+In statistics gathered by Vasil Kanchov in 1900, the village of Brvenica was inhabited by 105 Christian Macedonians (By Vasil they were classified as bulgarians).

 Demographics

 As of the 2021 census, Brvenica had 3,102 residents with the following ethnic composition: